malcommac/Hydra/README.md

 Latest releases are:
 - Swift 3.x: 0.9.7 [Download here](https://github.com/malcommac/Hydra/releases/tag/0.9.7).
-- Swift 4.x: See the `swift-4` branch(https://github.com/malcommac/Hydra/tree/swift-4)
+- Swift 4.x: See the `swift-4` [branch](https://github.com/malcommac/Hydra/tree/swift-4).
+Official releases will be relased in Sept.

 A complete list of changes for each release is available in the [CHANGELOG](CHANGELOG.md) file.